All Episodes

 Well, what did he do to advance his pro-life belief?

-He joined Liberal Democrats in filing a brief in the Supreme Court against the ability of the Wisconsin Right to Life Committee to run ads about life and abortion prior to an election.
+He joined liberal Democrats in filing a brief in the Supreme Court against the ability of the Wisconsin Right to Life Committee to run ads about life and abortion prior to an election.

 This is above and beyond McCain Feingold.

-He actually filed his own brief in the Supreme Court against the ability of a Wisconsin right to life committee to run ads about life and abortion prior to an election.
+He actually filed his own brief in the Supreme Court against the ability of a Wisconsin Right to Life Committee to run ads about life and abortion prior to an election.

-I've always been pro-life, though, Limbo, you can't say that's not true.
+I've always been pro-life, though, Limbo.

 I'm not saying it's not true.